Overview

 A healthy liver, at left, shows no signs of scarring.
 In cirrhosis, at right, scar tissue replaces healthy liver tissue.

+- HFE gene.
 A gene called HFE is most often the cause of hereditary hemochromatosis.
-You inherit one HFE gene from each of your parents.
+This is the type of hemochromatosis that mostly affects adults in midlife.
 The HFE gene has two common mutations, C282Y and H63D.
-Genetic testing can reveal whether you have these changes in your HFE gene.

-- If you inherit two altered genes, you may develop hemochromatosis.
+If you inherit one gene mutation from each parent, you may develop hemochromatosis.
 You also can pass the altered gene on to your children.
-But not everyone who inherits two genes develops problems linked to the iron overload of hemochromatosis.
+But not everyone who inherits two mutated genes develops symptoms linked to the iron overload of hemochromatosis.

-- If you inherit one altered gene, you're unlikely to develop hemochromatosis.
-However, you are considered a carrier of the mutation [altered gene] and can pass the altered gene on to your children.
-But your children wouldn't develop the disease unless they also inherited another altered gene from the other parent.
+If you inherit a gene mutation from one parent, you're not likely to develop hemochromatosis.
+But you are considered a carrier and can pass the altered gene on to your children.
+Your children won't develop the disease unless they also inherited another altered gene from the other parent.

-Iron plays an essential role in several body functions, including helping produce blood.
+Iron plays an important role in several body functions, including helping to produce blood.
 But too much iron is toxic.

 A hormone secreted by the liver, called hepcidin, controls how iron is used and absorbed in the body.
 It also controls how excess iron is stored in various organs.
 In hemochromatosis, the role of hepcidin is affected, causing the body to absorb more iron than it needs.